 How have you seen online education change in the last 10 years?

 Online education had a “lowbrow” stigma a decade ago.
 So we said, ‘What if we can get great universities to put their brand, reputation, and beliefs behind an online program that can be as good, if not better, than what happens on campus?
 What would it take to build an infrastructure and an ecosystem that will allow that to happen?’
 And we did, which started to disprove that low-service notion.
-And from a geographical, economic, racial, and social standpoint, we now see how online programs can create a much more lively and enriching learning experience while expanding access and equity.
+And from a geographical, economic, racial, and social standpoint, we now see how online programs can create a much more lively and enriching learning experience through things like virtual classroom chat while expanding access and equity.

 And it can still be cost-effective?

 What exists now that didn't a dozen years ago is a whole army of companies that just focus on specific areas — marketing, instructional design, technical support, and more.
 So, we bring together an ecosystem of those providers and mesh that network with our own expertise in such a way that we create a pricing structure that ultimately charges universities maybe half of the typical operating costs.
-We are entirely transparent about every dollar that's spent on every service, so universities have a level of control and ownership.
+We are entirely transparent about every dollar that's spent on every service, like edtech chat development, so universities have a level of control and ownership.

 We’ve learned, over time, that this is better than a revenue-share system, and the market is now screaming loudly for our model.